 - Free People sells Boho and vintage-inspired fashion for women.
 Free People is a subsidiary of Urban Outfitters, which launched the separate brand in 2002.
 Customers can request to be added to Free People’s mailing list to receive snail-mail catalogs.

 - Garnet Hill – We regularly receive snail-mail catalogs from Garnet Hill, which offers fantastic, fashionable gift ideas for women, kids and the home.
 Request a Garnet Hill mail order catalog online.

 - Hill City makes technical or performance wear for everyday.
 San Francisco-based Gap launched the brand and tapped former MLS goalie Noah Palmer to develop an identity, which is registered as a certified B Corp.
 (That means the company balances “profit and purpose” and meets certain environmental and social standards.
 Hill City sells good looking shirt jackets, t-shirts and everyday chinos that incorporate technologies like XT2 advanced-odor protection.
-(Note that Gap is discontinuing the Hill City Brand as of January 2021.)
+(Note that Gap discontinued the Hill City Brand as of January 2021.)